 Giving your reasons for leaving a job helps interviewers determine what satisfaction and engagement at work looks like to you.
 It can also shed light on what your long-term career plan is and what you want to get out of a new role.

-What are examples of reasons for leaving a job?
+What are some good reasons for leaving a job?

 There are obviously many acceptable reasons for wanting to make a change.
 Talking about them is an opportunity to describe your work ethic and underscore your desire to grow.
-Here are five examples of reasons for leaving a job that may apply to you, and why a hiring manager would view them positively:
+Here are five examples of reasons for leaving a job that a hiring manager would view positively:

 1. More responsibility and better career growth